Whether attending as a guest or preparing for your own special day, an increasing number of people are seeking ways to include dogs in weddings.

 "If your dog hasn’t been to any big events before, it’s possible that they could become overwhelmed by the number of people at your wedding, which can make them distressed," Sarah adds.

-If they repeatedly get spooked by bigger groups after continued exposure, then it might be wise to keep them off the invite list.
+If your dog repeatedly gets spooked by larger groups after continued exposure, then it might be wise to keep them off the invite list.
 You don’t want to add a distressed dog to your list of worries on your big day!